-Possibly the most widely used scheme for scoring amino acid pairs is that developed by Dayhoff and co-workers (1).
+Possibly the most widely used scheme for scoring amino acid pairs is that developed by Dayhoff and co-workers [1].
 The system arose out of a general model for the evolution of proteins.
-Dayhoff and co-workers examined alignments of closely similar sequences where the likelihood of a particular mutation (e.g. A-D) being the result of a set of successive mutations (e.g. A-x-y-D) was low.
-Since relatively few families were considered, the resulting matrix of accepted point mutations included a large number of entries equal to zero or one.
+Dayhoff and co workers examined alignments of closely similar sequences where the the likelihood of a particular mutation (e.
+A-D) being the result of a set of successive mutations (eg. A-x-y-D) was low.
+Since relatively few families were considered, the resulting matrix of accepted point mutations included a large number of entries equal to 0 or 1.
 A complete picture of the mutation process including those amino acids which did not change was determined by calculating the average ratio of the number of changes a particular amino acid type underwent to the total number of amino acids of that type present in the database.
-This was combined with the point mutation data to give the mutation probability matrix (M) where each element $M{i,i}$ gives the probability of the amino acid in column j mutating to the amino acid in row i after a particular evolutionary time, for example after two PAM (percentage of acceptable point mutations per $10^8$ years).
+This was combined with the point mutation data to give the mutation probability matrix (M) where each element $M{i,j}$ gives the probability of the amino acid in column j mutating to the amino acid in row i after a particular evolutionary time, for example after 2 PAM (Percentage of Acceptable point Mutations per 10^8 years).

 The mutation probability matrix is specific for a particular evolutionary distance, but may be used to generate matrices for greater evolutionary distances by multiplying it repeatedly by itself.
-At the level of 2000 PAM Schwartz and Dayhoff suggest that all the information present in the matrix has degenerated except that the matrix element for Cys-Cys is 10% higher than would be expected by chance.
-At the evolutionary distance of 256 PAMs one amino acid in five remains unchanged but the amino acids vary in their mutability; 48% of the tryptophans, 41% of the cysteines, and 20% of the histidines would be unchanged, but only 7% of serines would remain.
+At the level of 2,000 PAM Schwartz and Dayhoff suggest that all the information present in the matrix has degenerated except that the matrix element for Cys-Cys is 10% higher than would be expected by chance.
+At the evolutionary distance of 256 PAMs one amino acid in five remains unchanged but the amino acids vary in their mutability; 48% of the tryptophans, 41% of the cysteines and 20% of the histidines would be unchanged, but only 7% of serines would remain.

-When used for the comparison of protein sequences, the mutation probability matrix is usually normalized by dividing each element $M{i,j}$ by the relative frequency of exposure to mutation of the amino acid i.
-This operation results in the symmetrical 'relatedness odds matrix' with each element giving the probability of amino acid replacement per occurrence of i per occurrence of j.
+When used for the comparison of protein sequences, the mutation probability matrix is usually normalised by dividing each element $M{i,j}$ by the relative frequency of exposure to mutation of the amino acid i.
+This operation results in the symmetrical "relatedness odds matrix" with each element giving the probability of amino acid replacement per occurrence of i per occurrence of j.
 The logarithm of each element is taken to allow probabilities to be summed over a series of amino acids rather than requiring multiplication.
-The resulting matrix is the 'log odds matrix' which is frequently referred to as 'Dayhoff's matrix' and often used at a distance of close to 256 PAM since this lies near to the limit of detection of distant relationships where approximately 80% of the amino acid positions are observed to have changed (2).
+The resulting matrix is the "log-odds matrix" which is frequently referred to as "Dayhoff's matrix" and often used at a distance of close to 256 PAM since this lies near to the limit of detection of distant relationships where approximately 80% of the amino acid positions are observed to have changed [2].

-2.4.2 PET91-an updated Dayhoff matrix
+2.4.2 PET91 - An updated Dayhoff matrix

 The 1978 family of Dayhoff matrices was derived from a comparatively small set of sequences.
 Many of the 190 possible substitutions were not observed at all and so suitable weights were determined indirectly.
-Recently, Jones et al. (7) have derived an updated substitution matrix by examining 2621 families of sequences in the SWISS-PROT database release 15.0.
+Recently, Jones et al. [7] have derived an updated substitution matrix by examining 2,621 families of of sequences in the SWISSPROT database release 15.0.
 The principal differences between the Jones et al. matrix (PET91) and the Dayhoff matrix are for substitutions that were poorly represented in the 1978 study.
 However, the overall character of the matrices is similar.
-Both reflect substitutions that conserve size and hydrophobicity, which are the principle properties of the amino acids (8).
+Both reflect substitutions that conserve size and hydrophobicity, which are the principal properties of the amino aids [8]

-2.4.3 BLOSUM-matrix from ungapped alignments
+2.4.3 BLOSUM - matrix from ungapped alignments.